maxxhuang/spring-security-explained/README.md

 ## How it works

 The tutorial is embedded in Java classes as JavaDoc.
-Choose any tool you prefer as long as it can properly display JavaDoc.
+Choose any tool you prefer that can properly display JavaDoc to read the tutorial.

 ### Read the tutorial in IDE